moj-analytical-services/rpackage_training/README.md

 Some tests for the assemble crime data function are given below.
 We are checking that when a valid path (and date) are supplied we get a data frame and no warnings are generated.
 We are not worried about testing the content of the data frame here as that is controlled by the wrangle data function.
 We will cover that with the tests for that function.
-We may also want to avoid checking specific things like values, number of rows, number of columns etc when using "real" data if there is a risk of revealing unpublished information etc.

 Additionally we are checking that when an invalid path is used we get an error.